Have the freshest free hiking tips sent to you each month!

 Can't let the almond butter cups have all the fun, now can we!

 Buying in bulk is definitely the way to go with these tasty little cups, because you can't eat just one on a hiking trail.
-And your trail buddies are going to cast envious glances your way.

 This company does a lot of things right, taste being just one of them.

 So check it out!

 Here's an article that backs up what I have to say about hiking chocolate, from Salazon Chocolate Company.

 It takes you through the reasons why hikers turn to chocolate for more than just the taste.

 And if you like sweet and salty combined, try their dark chocolate with sea salt and almonds on your next hike.

 As soon as you stop hiking for the day, fire up the stove and boil some water to rehydrate some dark chocolatey goodness.

 This serves 3 purposes: